Council tax empty property premium

 Any other reason

-If none of the above conditions apply, but you believe that you should not be liable for the premium, please send details of this in writing with supporting evidence to the Council.
+If none of the above conditions apply, but you believe that you should not be liable for the premium as you meet the exemption requirements for another class of exemption, please provide details of this with supporting evidence.